 Sever’s disease can be diagnosed based on your history and symptoms.
 Clinically, your physiotherapist will perform a “squeeze test” and some other tests to confirm the diagnosis.

-Some children suffer Sever’s disease even though they do less exercise than other.
-This indicates that it is not just training volume that is at play.
+Some children suffer Sever’s disease even though they do less exercise than others.
+This fact indicates that it is not just a training volume that is at play.
 Foot and leg biomechanics are a predisposing factor.

 The main factors thought to predispose a child to Sever’s disease include: